SeldonIO/seldonio.github.com/grpc.md

    * *modelName* : the name of the model that satisfied the request
    * *variation* : the AB test variation used in satisfying the request (will be "default" if a single variation).
  * *predictions* : the predictions for each class
- * *custom* : optional custom additonal data that is defined by the user
+ * *custom* : optional custom additional data that is defined by the user

 {% highlight proto %}
 syntax = "proto3";